jkullar/python-email-crawler/README.md

 	python email_crawler.py "iphone developers"

+The script will ask for 3 inputs.
+1. Time Duration: This is the age of google results.
+Enter "h" = hour; "d" = day; "m" = month; "y" = year;
+2. Website Url like "craigslist.org"
+3. Number of results to crawl

 The search and crawling process will take quite a while, as it retrieve up to 500 search results (from Google), and crawl up to 2 level deep.
 It should crawl around 10,000 webpages :)

 After the process finished, run this command to get the list of emails